Start Here

 An exploration of the staggering global chicken population and its implications for our understanding of the Anthropocene.

-That’s the tour—for now.
+That’s the tour.
 There’s more tucked away in the shelves and corners if you’re the type who likes to keep poking around.